oceanprotocol/pdr-backend/READMEs/localpredictoor-localnet.md

 ## Install Local Network

-"Barge" is a Docker container that runs a local Ganache network and off-the-shelf agents.
+"Barge" is a Docker container that runs a local Ganache network and off-the-shelf bots.

 [Install barge](barge.md#install-barge).